 "I also didn’t write any racist tweets and I couldn’t find them on my social media.
 My dad’s black so that doesn’t stand up!"

-After a five-year hiatus, Big Brother will return to screens next year after being revived by ITV.
+After a five-year hiatus, Big Brother will return to screens this year after being revived by ITV.
 The reality show aired for 18 years in the UK until it was axed in 2018.

-It will return in 2023 on ITV2 and new streaming platform ITVX, with its famous house featuring a "contemporary new look".
+It will return on ITV2 and new streaming platform ITVX, with its famous house featuring a "contemporary new look".

 Paul Mortimer, director of reality commissioning and acquisitions and controller of ITV2, ITVBe and CITV, said: “This refreshed, contemporary new series of Big Brother will contain all the familiar format points that kept viewers engaged and entertained the first time round, but with a brand new look and some additional twists that speak to today’s audience.